-- Have regard to the Equality Act (2010) and seek to eliminate any unlawful discrimination, advance equality of opportunity and foster good relations between all members of the school community; - Recognise that, under the Children Act 1989, bullying incidents should be addressed as a safeguarding concern when there is reasonable cause to suspect that a child is suffering or is likely to suffer, significant harm. - Keeping Children Safe in Education reinforces that child on child abuse can include bullying (including cyber-bullying), gender-based violence / sexual assaults and sexting (youth produced sexual imagery).
+- Have regard to the Equality Act (2010) and seek to eliminate any unlawful discrimination, advance equality of opportunity and foster good relations between all members of the school community; - Recognise that, under the Children Act 1989, bullying incidents should be addressed as a safeguarding concern when there is reasonable cause to suspect that a child is suffering or is likely to suffer, significant harm.

+Keeping Children Safe in Education reinforces that child on child abuse can include bullying (including cyber-bullying), prejudice based and discriminatory bullying, gender-based violence / sexual assaults and sexting (youth produced sexual imagery).